Ztryfe/Kingroon_KP5L_Marlin_Firmware/README.md

 115200 serial port,
 290°C and 350°C (*) hotend.

-Verions available in both portrait and landscape display.

-English language default can be changed from menu.

-Into the archive Configuration.h and Configuration_adv.h files.
+See the archive Configuration.h and Configuration_adv.h files.

-(*) For 350°C is mandatory the use of HT-NTK100K B3950 thermistor with stainless steel 3mm capsule and update heatblock for this thermistor.
+Changes at wiring for the board:

+BLTouch:
-NOTE: for BLTouch put Z-probe plug to Z-Min endstop and you can remove the Z-Min switch from the machine.
+Put Z-probe plug to Z-Min endstop.
+Remove the Z-Min switch from the machine.

+Stealthburner Neopixel:
+Connect 3 pin cable to the last white socket at the bottom left of the board, next to the 3dTouch pins.
+The pinout is: [Signal - Ground - 5v]

+Modify Marlin's files as follows:

+Marlin/src/sd/Sd2Card.h:

+/**
+ * Define SOFTWARE_SPI to use bit-bang SPI
+ */
+#define SOFTWARE_SPI

+Marlin/src/sd/SdFatConfig.h

+// Set USE_SOFTWARE_SPI nonzero to ALWAYS use Software SPI.
+#define USE_SOFTWARE_SPI 1